0x5bfa/WindowsAppSDK/docs/CONTRIBUTING.md

 - Start discussions
 - Improve docs
 - Improve API specs
+- Report security issues
 - Fix bugs
 - Develop new features

+## Triage process

+The team manages issues and PRs using a process we call "triage".
+It helps us keep issues organized to make sure all issues have one or more area owners (as in area-AppContainer, area-Win32, etc), and focuses the attention of the different groups that work in the project.
+New issues are automatically labeled `needs-triage`.

+## Proposal review workflow

 ## Report security issues